cryslith/zpipe/README.md

     <output keys><output body>

-where `<output keys>` is a key-value list containing only the key `type`, which specifies the type of output message.
-Valid types are `notice`.
+where `<output keys>` is a key-value list containing the following keys:

+* `type`: the type of output; current existing types are `notice`
+* `length`: the length of the output body

+Programs should ignore outputs whose types they do not understand.

 ## notice